 “A community in which ranching, recreational, and preservation interests work together to protect and enrich the great agricultural heritage and landscapes of the American West.”

-Steve and Ann Stranahan built The Home Ranch in 1980, on 560 acres.
+Steve and Ann Stranahan built The Home Ranch in 1980 on 560 acres north of Steamboat Springs, Colorado.
+Over the next forty years Steve, Ann and their four children welcomed guests and developed friendships with people from all over the world.
 They were eventually able to acquire adjacent properties, and at one time owned parcels of land totaling over 4,000 acres that touched National Forest lands on both the east and west borders.
+Within that acreage, they sought to establish a community for Home Ranch guests who wanted to make their Colorado experience more permanent.
+They set aside 1,500 acres to be shared among eleven homeowners who also hold a deep appreciation for conservation, privacy and refinement in a most-stunning mountain landscape.

 Over the years, much of the land has been placed into conservation easements, and strong relationships were formed with other large landowners who share the desire to protect the valley.
 As a result, most of the upper Elk River Valley is protected by permanent conservation easements created among trusting neighbors.
 This wonderful land can only be minimally developed – if at all.
-Steve and Ann’s appreciation for the valley will allow future residents and visitors to enjoy the beautiful area, just as they did.
+Steve and Ann’s appreciation for the valley laid a strong foundation for future residents and visitors to enjoy the beautiful area, just as they did.

 In 1992, the Stranahans made a covenant with the neighbors who shared their mission of preservation: